-The second project, tentatively titled Women’s Periodicals & The Philosophical Girl, casts a wide net across multiple periodicals throughout the eighteenth century, looking at the ways in which traditionally “feminine” or “feminized” genres such as romance contribute to an active pedagogical strain in periodical literature for women.
+The second project, Women’s Periodicals & The Philosophical Girl, casts a wide net across multiple periodicals throughout the eighteenth century, looking at the ways in which traditionally “feminine” or “feminized” genres such as romance contribute to an active pedagogical strain in periodical literature for women.

 EducationMA, English & American Literature, Georgetown University